Boy, 15, arrested for having sex with 13-year-old step-sister

 Last month, the girl fell ill and when she underwent medical examinations it was discovered that she was pregnant.
 She disclosed that her half-brother is responsible for the pregnancy.

-After receiving the matter, Police arrested the boy and will charged with defilement.
+After receiving the matter, Police arrested the boy and he has been charged with defilement.

-Under section 138(1) of the Malawi Penal Code, defilement occurs when anyone over 12 years “unlawfully and carnally knows” a girl under the age of 16.
+Under section 138(1) of the Malawi Penal Code, defilement occurs when anyone over 12 years old “unlawfully and carnally knows” a girl under the age of 16.
 Those found guilty of this crime can face a life sentence.

 Currently, a boy who was arrested at the age of 15 for sleeping with a 13-year-old girl is challenging the law on defilement at the Constitutional Court